-In the heart of downtown Thomasville, North Carolina, there is a statue of John Warwick Thomas, the town’s founder.
+In the heart of downtown Thomasville, North Carolina, there is a John Warwick Thomas statue depicting the town’s founder.

 John Warwick Thomas (1800-1871) founded the town of Thomasville in 1852.
 The town, located in Davidson County, is noted for the role it played in the furniture industry (along with neighboring North Carolina towns High Point and Lexington).
 The famed Thomasville Furniture Industries began here, along with several other notable furniture companies (such as Standard Chair, Lambeth Furniture, Thompson Chair, and Queen Chair Company).
 In fact, Thomasville is so known in the furniture industry that is commonly referred to as the “Chair Town” or “Chair City”, in reference to another local roadside stop in town: The World’s Largest Duncan Phyfe Chair.
 The town also hosts the state’s oldest festival: Everybody’s Day.